Nandaka/PixivUtil2/readme.txt

 =================================================================================
 = FAQs:                                                                         =
 =================================================================================
+A.Usage:
   Q1.
 How to paste tags to the console?
       - Click the top-left icon -> select Edit -> Paste (Cannot use Ctrl-V), if it show up as question mark -> Change the Language for non-Unicode program to Japanese (google it).
       - or use online url encoder (http://meyerweb.com/eric/tools/dencoder/) and paste the encoded tag back to the console.
       - or paste it to tags.txt and select download by tags list.
 Separate each tags with space, and separate with new line for new query.
   Q2.
 My password doesn't show up in the console!
       - This is normal.
 The program still read it.
       - or you can put in the config.ini if not sure.
   Q3.
+I cannot login to pixiv!
+      - Check your password.
+      - Try to login to the Pixiv Website.
+      - Try to use the config.ini on the [Authentication] section.
+      - Disable Daylight Saving Time and try again.

+B.Bugs/Source Code/Supports:
+  Q1.
 Where I can report for bugs?
       - just tell me via comment in my blog (http://nandaka.wordpress.com) and I will reply you back.
-Q4.
+  Q2.
 Where I can support/donate to you?
       - You can send it to my PayPal account (nchek2000[at]gmail[dot]com).
       - or use the donation button on my blog (http://nandaka.wordpress.com).
-Q5.
+  Q3.
 I want to use/modify the source code!
       - Feel free to use/modify the source code as long you give credit to me and make the modificated source code open.
       - if you want to add feature/bug fix, you can do branch from public repository in https://git.bettercodes.org/pixiv-downloader (need to register first) and I will do the merge.

 =================================================================================
-= Command Line Option (By Yavos)                                                =
+= Command Line Option                                                           =
 =================================================================================
   -h, --help            show this help message and exit -s STARTACTION, --startaction=STARTACTION